Investment opportunity is huge in the UK’s buy-to-let market

 Knight Frank’s 2017 report into the UK private rented sector forecast that 25% of all UK households will be in private rented accommodation by 2021.
 Its survey also provides some valuable insight as to who will be renting and why.
 Combine this intelligence with the latest rental market surveys, and it gives strong clues as to where the best places to invest in property UK may currently be for buy-to-let landlords.

-Massive growth in the private rented sector is predicted
+Massive growth in the PRS or private rented sector is predicted

 Great news for property investors: Knight Frank’s survey, conducted by YouGov, forecasts that there will be 800,000 more households in private rented accommodation in four years from now.
 That’s an increase of 16% on the estimated 5 million today.
 That’s massive growth.